Excise tax in the United States: Statutory law

-Excise duties usually have one or two purposes: to raise revenue and to discourage particular behavior or purchase of particular items.
-Taxes such as those on sales of fuel, alcohol and tobacco are often "justified" on both grounds.
-Some economists suggest that the optimal revenue raising taxes should be levied on sales of items having an inelastic demand, while behavior altering taxes should be levied where demand is elastic.
-Most items on the excise tax lists are relatively inelastic "addictions" with only long term elasticity.
+Excise duties usually have one or two purposes: to raise revenue and to discourage particular behavior or purchase of specific items.
+Taxes such as those on sales of fuel, alcohol, and tobacco are often "justified" on both grounds.
+Some economists suggest that the optimal revenue-raising taxes should be levied on sales of items having an inelastic demand; in contrast, behavior-altering taxes should be assessed where demand is elastic.
+Most items on the excise tax lists are relatively inelastic "addictions" with only long-term elasticity.

-One of the most common excises in the United States is the cigarette tax imposed by both the federal and state governments.
+One of the most common excises in the United States is the cigarette tax imposed by the federal and state governments.
 This tax is simply an excise tax applied to each pack of cigarettes.
 Specifically, the federal government uniformly charges an excise tax of $1.01 for a standard pack of 20 cigarettes.
 On top of the federal tax, all 50 states levy a different cigarette tax that ranges from $0.17 per pack in Missouri to $4.35 per pack in New York.
 Overall, the excise taxes constitute most of the retail cost of cigarettes.
-Cigarette taxes can be avoided in some jurisdictions if the consumer purchases loose tobacco and cigarette paper separately or by purchase of cigarettes from lower taxed states.
+Cigarette taxes can be avoided in some jurisdictions if consumers purchase loose tobacco and cigarette paper separately or by purchasing cigarettes from lower-taxing states.

-Excise taxes can be imposed and collected at the point of production or importation, or at the point of sale and then remitted to the Internal Revenue Service or state or local taxing agency.
-Often some excise taxes are collected by the federal government and then remitted to the states on a partially matching basis to pay for particular items like interstate highway construction, airport construction or bridge repairs.
-Excise taxes are usually waived or refunded on goods being exported, so as to encourage exports.
-Smugglers and other tax evaders will often seek to obtain items at a point at which they are not taxed or taxed much lower and then later sell or use them at a price lower than the post-tax price in their jurisdiction.
+Excise taxes can be imposed and collected at the point of production or importation or the point of sale and then remitted to the Internal Revenue Service or state or local taxing agency.
+The federal government often collects some excise taxes.
+Then, it remits to the states on a partially matching basis to pay for items like interstate highway construction, airport construction, or bridge repairs.
+Excise taxes are usually waived or refunded on goods being exported to encourage exports.
+Smugglers and other tax evaders will often seek to obtain items at a point where they are not taxed or taxed much lower and then later sell or use them at a price lower than the post-tax price in their jurisdiction.